damey2011/phr-inf/README.md

     repository created for hosting our images in ECR.
 If our repository name is `phrasee-test`, you would want to pass in `phrasee-test`.
 Default provided is `phrasee-test`.
     - `--use_existing/-ui`: (Optional) Sometimes, we might want to use existing built image rather than building at all times.
-You can pass in `1` or `0` as this argument which represents True and False respectively.
+You can pass in `1` to use an existing image which has the name you provided in `--image/-a`  or `0` leave out the argument to rebuild a new image.
-    False being the default.
     - `--cluster/-c`: Provide the ECS cluster name here.
     - `--service/-s`: ECS service name.
 Here, could be one of the three (python-api-dev, python-api-qa or python-api-prod).